-Don’t forget to download your FREE general survey checklist that goes along with that post.
+Don’t forget to download your FREE general survey cheat sheet that goes along with that post.
 You know how your mind goes blank right when you walk into a patient’s room?
 Don’t worry, I’ve got your back.
-Just follow this printable checklist so you can assess with confidence.
+Just follow this printable cheat sheet so you can assess with confidence.

 The second part of the nursing assessment is the health history.
 The health history is a series of questions that the nurse asks in order to make the assessment and plan of care as specific to the patient as possible.

 The health history includes 4 main parts:

 2. Presenting problem/chief complaint